Conscription Crisis of 1944: Introduction of conscription

 There was an ethnic dimension to volunteering for the war.
 Historian Jack Granatstein noted that in both world wars, the Canadians most likely to volunteer to fight overseas were those who identified most strongly with the British Empire.
 Granatstein noted that in the First World War, British immigrants were disproportionately over-represented in the ranks of the Canadian Expeditionary Force; two-thirds of those who volunteered in 1914 were British-born, and an "extraordinary" 228,170 of the 470,000 young male British immigrants in Canada volunteered for the war.
 Conscription was introduced in 1917, and it was not until the following year that the majority of the CEF became Canadian-born.
 The same pattern repeated itself in the Second World War, with the difference being that this time, the majority of the Anglo-Canadians volunteering to fight overseas were Canadian-born rather than British-born.
 In contrast, during both wars, it was Canadians who least identified with the British Empire that were least likely to volunteer to fight overseas.

 Granatstein wrote about World War II enlistment:"If French-speaking Canadians enlisted well below their share of the population, as they did, and if ten percent of the total Canadian population joined one of the armed services, then Anglo-Canadians must have enlisted in higher numbers than all or almost all ethnic or religious communities.
 In other words, Canadians of British origin made up the lion's share of enlistments, exactly as in the Great War, though now most were Canadian-born."Brigadier W.H.S.
 Macklin, an officer tasked with "converting" Zombies into "going active", wrote in May 1944 that he experienced almost total failure persuading French-Canadians to do so, adding: "The great majority [of NRMA soldiers in other units] are of non-British origin—German, Italian, and Slavic nationalities predominating.
 Moreover, most of them come from farms.
 They are of deplorably low education, know almost nothing of Canadian or British history and in fact are typical European peasants...."
-Granatstein wrote that the research supported Macklin's conclusions, if not his prejudices.
+Granatstein wrote that the research supported Macklin's conclusions, if not his commentary.
 However, the Army's need for men to "go active" by volunteering for overseas duty led to the ending of the whites-only policy for officers.
 About 500 Chinese-Canadians enlisted in the military, and unlike in the First World War, some were able to obtain officers' commissions, though this was not easy.